 Quite often, it's various elements within the relationship or marriage

 itself, which are triggering our anxiety!
-When we've gained some
+Often, if we've gained

-strength to help us deal with the source of our pain, panic
+some strength to help us deal with the source of our pain,

 OL' HUMAN NATURE RIDES AGAIN